Doneness: Temperature

 The table below is from an American reference book and pertains to beef and lamb.

-The interior of a cut of meat will still increase in temperature by 3–5 C-change after it is removed from an oven or other heat source as the hot exterior continues to warm the comparatively cooler interior.
-The exception is if the meat has been prepared in a sous-vide process, as it will already be at temperature equilibrium.
-The temperatures indicated above are the peak temperatures in the cooking process, so the meat should be removed from the heat source when it is a few degrees cooler.
+The interior of a cut of meat will still increase in temperature by 3–5 C-change after it is removed from an oven or other heat source as the hot exterior continues to warm the comparatively cooler interior (indeed it can increase by more, depending on factors such as a high ambient temperature).
+The exception is if the meat has been prepared in a sous-vide process or some other low-temperature cooking technique, as it will already be at temperature equilibrium.
+The temperatures indicated above are the peak temperatures in the cooking process, so the meat should be removed from the heat source when it is some degrees cooler (depending on power of heat source, size of cut).

 The meat should be allowed to "rest" for a suitable amount of time (depending on the size of the cut) before being served.
 This makes it easier to carve and makes its structure firmer and more resistant to deformation.
 Its water-holding capacity also increases and less liquid is lost from the meat during carving.